hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 Respectively, '2' and '3' for 2D and 3D grids.

-Let's write a simple kernel that calculate an element-wise multiplication of two arrays (`x` and `y`):
+Let's write a simple kernel that calculate an element-wise multiplication of two arrays:

 ```python
 from numba import cuda